-The Sustainable Development Goals (SDGs) and the Continental Education Strategy for Africa set a framework to cope with Africa’s challenges in education.
-Governments in sub-Saharan Africa typically invest 5% or more of GNP in education and this is boosted by others including development funds, corporate companies and non-profits (NGOs).
+The Sustainable Development Goals and the Continental Education Strategy for Africa set a framework to cope with Africa’s challenges in education.
+Governments in sub-Saharan Africa typically invest 5% or more of their Gross National Product in education and this is boosted by others including development funds, corporate companies and non-profit organisations.

 The research, data and evaluation of impact, critical to making the right policy and choices for everyone investing in education, is improving considerably.
 Yet this knowledge is of variable quality, can be hard to access and is often incomplete.
 It can be hard to find African research on education and even harder for African researchers to get their work published and achieve awareness and influence.
 We want to change this.